Yvorra Leadership Development Foundation

 In June 2017, the Yvorra Leadership Development Foundation began a new scholarship named the Texas Hazardous Materials Education and Training Scholarship or simply TEXAS HEAT.

-Qualified applicants must be an active career or volunteer member of an emergency services department, agency, or organization in the State of Texas, be a U.S. citizen currently residing in the State of Texas, and be a Texas Commission on Fire Protection (TCFP) certified Hazardous Materials Technician.
+Qualified applicants must be an active career or volunteer member of an emergency services department, agency or organization in the State of Texas, be a U.S. citizen currently residing in the State of Texas, and be a Texas Commission on Fire Protection Hazardous Materials Technician.

 TEXAS H.E.A.T.
 Awards Committee